Particular/docs.particular.net/servicematrix/getting-started-signalr-2.2.md

 # Introducing SignalR and ServiceMatrix

-To demonstrate SignalR you will create a simple ServiceMatrix project named OnlineSalesSignalR with an ASP.NET MVC endpoint named ECommerce and an NSB Hosted endpoint named.
+To demonstrate SignalR, begin by creating a simple ServiceMatrix project named OnlineSalesSignalR with an ASP.NET MVC endpoint named ECommerce and an NSB Hosted endpoint named Billing.
 (For a walkthrough of creating a ServiceMatrix project, see [Getting started with ServiceMatrix](getting-started-with-servicematrix-2.0.md).)
 Have the ECommerce project publish an event called `OrderAccepted` and deploy a subscriber component to the `Billing` service.
 You should have something like the following:

 ![SignalR Starting Canvas](images/servicematrix-signalrcanvas-start.png)